 The VPRI (or designee) has final authority to approve or deny any Operations Plan.

-V. Purchasing, Registration and Maintenance of University-Owned UAVs
+V. Purchasing, Registration, and Maintenance of University-Owned UAS

-A. Purchasing and Registration.
-FAA regulations and Nevada law require the registration of all university-owned UAVs.
-All employees and units who have purchased or developed UAVs on behalf of the University prior to the effective date of this policy and/or purchase or develop UAVs to be owned by the University after the effective date of this policy shall consult with and coordinate through the VPRI to register such UAVs.
+FAA regulations and Nevada law require the registration of all University-owned UAS.
+All employees and units who have purchased or developed UAS on behalf of the University prior to the effective date of this policy and/or purchase or develop UAS to be owned by the University after the effective date of this policy shall consult with and coordinate through the VPRI to register such UAS.

-University-owned UAVs must be purchased and/or registered under the correct legal name, “Board of Regents of the Nevada System of Higher Education on behalf of the University of Nevada, Reno.”
+University-owned UAS must be purchased and/or registered under the correct legal name, “Board of Regents of the Nevada System of Higher Education on behalf of the University of Nevada, Reno.”

-B. Storage, Maintenance, and Insurance.
-The physical storage, maintenance, and flight-readiness preparation of university-owned UAVs shall be conducted by and be the responsibility of the department or unit that purchased the UAV; provided that if the UAV is purchased using grant funds, the Principal Investigator for such grant shall have primary responsibility.
-Any university-owned UAVs and related support equipment must be stored in appropriate secure facilities.
+The physical storage, maintenance, and flight-readiness preparation of University-owned UAS shall be conducted by and be the responsibility of the department or unit that purchased the UAS; provided that if the UAS is purchased using grant funds, the Principal Investigator for such grant shall have primary responsibility.
+Any University-owned UAS and related support equipment must be stored in appropriate secure facilities.

-Damage to or loss of UAVs is not covered under the university’s self-insurance and thus must be separately insured.
-The department, unit, and/or PI that purchased the UAV shall be responsible for the costs of insuring the UAV.
+Damage to or loss of UAS in flight is not covered under the University’s property self-insurance program and thus must be separately insured.
+The department, unit, and/or PI that purchased the UAS shall be responsible for the costs of insuring the UAS.
 Procurement of insurance shall be through BCN Risk Management.